-Capstone projects for 2014-2015 are sponsored by King County and Seattle City Light.
-For each project, a professional liaison from a sponsoring organization works with a team of three to five students and a faculty advisor over the course of an entire academic year.
+For each project, a professional liaison from a sponsoring organization works with a team of three to five students and a faculty advisor over the course of an academic year.
 Students develop a written proposal during the fall quarter and then a final project report during spring quarter.
-Brief descriptions of 2014-2015 projects are provided below.
+Projects have been supported by groups such as King County, Seattle City Light, Seattle Public Utilities, and the Northwest Avalanche Center.

 Sponsor: King County